ModaOperandi/icons/README.md

 <ShoppingBagIcon color="#f00" />
 ```

+## Adding an icon

+Simply import your SVG to [`source/svg`](/source/svg) using the naming convention of snake-cased name followed by the desired native size: `Arrow_Down_12.svg`.

+Running `yarn build` will automatically optimize the svg and create a corresponding React component for it.
+You can then increment the version in [`package.json`](package.json) and publish to NPM by running `yarn release`.

 ## Documentation

 A full listing of available icons, grouped by size, with a simple filtering interface [can be viewed here](https://modaoperandi.github.io/moda-icons/).